Antix-Development/SOS/postmortem.md

 Using `ctx.getImageData(x, y, w, h)`, you can get an array of bytes containing all of the pixel information for a defined rectangle inside a context.

-These bytes can then have their red, green, and blue values remapped using indexed color palettes, and then written back to the same context using `ctx.putImageData(imageData, x, y).
+These bytes can then have their red, green, and blue values remapped using indexed color palettes, and then written back to the same context using `ctx.putImageData(imageData, x, y)`.

 As I experimented with this it was annoying that I kept getting errors relating to `tainted canvases`, a really frustrating cross-origin web browser security feature.

-Fortunately I discovered that if an image is embedded directly into an HTML file as a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), canvasses no longer become tainted when using `getImageData()` and `putImageData()`.
+Fortunately I discovered that if an image is embedded directly into an HTML file as a [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), canvasses are no longer considered tainted when using `getImageData()` and `putImageData()`.
 It was also pleasantly suprising to find that my MIME encoded image (encoded using [Base64 Image](https://www.base64-image.de)) produced a smaller zip file than when I had the image stored as a normal PNG file.
 Go figure.

 All graphical assets in SOS are stored in one large image called a `Texture Atlas`.
 There is an array of `Texture Regions` that define bounds of sub-images contained within the atlas.